leylabmpi/ll_pipeline_utils/README.md

 If you get the following error:

 ```
-Submodule 'bin/ll_pipeline_utils' (git@gitlab.tuebingen.mpg.de:leylabmpi/pipelines/ll_pipeline_utils.git) registered for path 'bin/ll_pipeline_utils'
-Cloning into '/ebio/abt3_scratch/jsutter/llmgp/bin/ll_pipeline_utils'...
+Cloning into '/path/to/by/pipeline/bin/ll_pipeline_utils'...
 git@gitlab.tuebingen.mpg.de: Permission denied (publickey).
 fatal: Could not read from remote repository.
 ```

-...then you probably need to [add an ssh key to your GitLab account](https://docs.gitlab.com/ee/ssh/).
+...then you probably need to add an ssh key to your [Github](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)/[GitLab](https://docs.gitlab.com/ee/ssh/) account.
-Basically, you just need to paste in the public ssh key from your `~/.ssh/id_rsa.pub` file that is in your home directory on `/ebio/`.
+Basically, you just need to paste in the public ssh key from your `~/.ssh/id_rsa.pub` file that is in your home directory.
 If you do not have a `~/.ssh/id_rsa.pub` file, then you need to create one (see the docs above).

-NOTE: You may have to re-clone the parent repo (eg., `LLMGQC`) via the ssh url in order to fix the issue.

 If you get an error like this: